Pinatbutter/Anrgy-Birds/README.md

 Game Scene( Restart Button & Escape pressed, level passed, About half of the castles design, Music & sound effects)

 Ethan:

 Menu Scene( Helped with Display,  Came up with name)

-Game Scene( Did all visual effects, Did most castle desgins, Created a new Projectile and its code, Created big target, Different Materials )
+Game Scene( Did all visual effects, Did most castle desgins, Created a new Projectile and its code, Created targets(pigs) and thier new behavior, Different Building Materials (Breakable blocks))